Biden to name Granholm as energy secretary

 Ernest Moniz, a nuclear physicist who served under Obama as energy secretary and who turns 76 this month, had been suggested as a possible pick.
 He would have returned to the post with a strong background in nuclear policy, after playing a significant role in working out the Iran nuclear deal.

-But environmental activists opposed his nomination because of his having done some work for BP and for sitting on the board of the Southern Company, a utility.
+But environmental activists opposed his nomination because he has done some work for BP and has sat on the board of the Southern Company, a utility.
 Hausfather, who said he preferred someone younger, said he thought it was a mistake to demonize utility companies.

 “They’re not going away,” he said.
 “They need to be our partners, not our enemies.”

-Moniz, who now runs the Nuclear Threat Institute, was reported to be more interested in staying where he is.
+Moniz, who now runs the Nuclear Threat Initiative, was reported to be more interested in staying where he is.
 Even with the incoming administration’s focus on climate, he spoke at length about the importance of nuclear diplomacy during a discussion sponsored by Columbia University on Nov.
 17.

 “We think the risks right now are higher than at any time since the Cuban missile crisis,” he said.
 “We are sleepwalking toward nuclear instability.”